dpizetta/wavy/README.md

-# Wavy
+# Wavy Tool

-Wavy acquire signals from microfone input device, plot and saves as data (.csv) or exports as image (.png, .tif, etc).
+Wavy acquire signals from microphone input device, plot and saves as data (.csv) or exports as image (.png, .tif, etc).
 Wavy has two graphic areas, which represents the real time data from input (started when the software runs), and the recording area that starts when clicked on Record button.
 All saved data is relative to visible recording area.

 ![alt tag](https://cloud.githubusercontent.com/assets/5084939/7890891/5014ffee-061f-11e5-84c9-b3c77f91f123.png)